NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 How long should you expect to be in the hospital after a total joint replacement?
 Most of our hip-replacement and knee-replacement patients are ready to be discharged 2-3 days after their operation.
 Some patients are even ready to go home the same day or the day after.
 Many of our patients go directly home after surgery with in-home nursing and therapy arranged by our social work team, while others elect to go to an inpatient rehab center prior to going home.
 Ask your surgeon what to expect, and discuss with him/her what would work best for your individual situation and preference.

-Wait, go home the same day?The team at NorthShore Orthopeadic Institute continue to work towards improving patients experience with minimally invasive, outpatient surgery (same day discharge) for those candidate who qualify.
-The outpatient surgery for hip and knee replacement surgery is shown to limit the use of opioids, decreased pain during recovery and a rapid recovery with excellent long-term results.
+Wait, go home the same day?The team at NorthShore Orthopeadic and Spine Institute continue to work toward improving patients experience with minimally invasive, outpatient surgery (same-day discharge) for those candidates who qualify.
+The outpatient surgery for hip and knee replacement surgery is shown to limit the use of opioids, decreased pain during recovery and rapid recovery with excellent long-term results.

 While recovery time varies case by case, what timeframe for recovery should a patient of total joint replacement expect?
 Recovery is different for everyone.
 With our use of minimally invasive techniques and advanced post-operative care, many patients are recovering at a much quicker pace than 10 or 15 years ago.
 We have many patients back to work and activities within a few weeks.
 Of course, this is subject to individual recovery times, and the specific activities that each patient will return to after surgery.
 A discussion with your surgeon about your recovery is an important part of the pre-operative process.